 * U.S. inventories rise by 6.8 mln bbls-EIA

-TOKYO, Feb 1 (Reuters) - Oil prices pared early gains to stay little changed on Thursday as OPEC's strong compliance with a supply reduction pact offset news that U.S. production topped 10 million barrels per day (bpd) for the first time in nearly half a century.
+TOKYO, Feb 1 (Reuters) - U.S. oil prices extended modest gains on Thursday as OPEC's strong compliance with a supply reduction pact offset news that U.S. production topped 10 million barrels per day for the first time in nearly half a century.

-London Brent crude for April delivery was down 1 cent at $68.88 a barrel, after settling up 3 cents in the previous session.
+London Brent crude for April delivery was up 15 cents, or 0.2 percent, at $69.04, after settling up 3 cents in the previous session.

-U.S. crude oil production in November surpassed 10 million bpd for the first time since 1970, and neared the all-time output record, the Energy Information Administration said on Wednesday.
+U.S. crude oil production in November surpassed 10 million barrels per day for the first time since 1970, and neared the all-time output record, the Energy Information Administration said on Wednesday.